Wayne Junction station

 Wayne Junction station is a SEPTA Regional Rail junction station located at 4481 Wayne Avenue, extending along Windrim Avenue to Germantown Avenue.
 The station is located in the Nicetown neighborhood of Philadelphia.
-Wayne Junction serves as a multi-modal transfer point between six of SEPTA's regional rail lines as well as three major transit routes – the Route 75 Trackless Trolley and the Route 23 and 53 bus lines.
+Wayne Junction serves as a multi-modal transfer point between five of SEPTA's regional rail lines as well as 4 major transit routes – the Route 75 Trackless Trolley and Routes 2, 23 and 53.
+Routes 71 & 81 also operate express bus services here, but do not have a stop.
 The station served more than 321,000 riders annually in 2018.

 Service

 The Chestnut Hill East Line joins the SEPTA Main Line at Wayne Junction.
 Wayne Junction is the last station before the Fox Chase Line splits off the SEPTA Main Line, at Newtown Junction.
 Additionally, Wayne Junction is served by the Warminster Line, West Trenton Line, and Lansdale/Doylestown Line on the SEPTA Main Line.

 Station

 The original station building was designed by architect Frank Furness and constructed in 1881.
 The current station building was designed in 1900 by architects Wilson Brothers & Company.
 An old post card once boasted that "more trains stop here than at any other station in the world."

 The station, located in fare zone one, does have a sales office but lacks any dedicated parking spaces.
-Wayne Junction recently underwent a $11,165,600 renovation that included a new low level railway platform, an additional high-level platform in the inbound side, two new elevators, and new canopies and windscreens.
+In 2015, Wayne Junction underwent a $11,165,600 renovation that included a new low level railway platform, an additional high-level platform in the inbound side, two new elevators, and new canopies and windscreens.

 In FY 2013, Wayne Junction station had a weekday average of 527 boardings and 521 alightings.

 The SEPTA's Roberts Yard and Midvale District Bus Garage are nearby to this station.